Table of Contents

 AML on a Cellular Level

 AML arises from stem cells of the hematopoietic system.
-They give rise to monoclonal proliferations and replace normal bone marrow cells.
+They give rise to monoclonal proliferation and replace normal bone marrow cells.

 In AML, there is developmental blockage of the myeloid cells in the earlier stage in contrast to chronic myeloid leukemia (CML) where there is a blockage in the later stage.

 Pathogenesis of AML